alexiosjs/alexios/README.md

 ## Why

 Alexios is a cli that allows you to `quickly start` a React project with the minimum cost, almost `zero configuration`.
-Based on `Webpack 4` and `Babel 7`, it solves the problem that create-react-app cannot be customized.
+Based on `Webpack 4` and `Babel 7`, it solves the problem that create-react-app cannot be customized !!!

 ## Docs